gavinlyonsrepo/pic_16F716_projects/README.md

 Overview
 --------------------------------------------
 * Name: pic_16F716_projects
-* Description: A set of Projects and example code for a Pic 16F716 Microcontroller, written in C.
+* Description: A set of projects and example code for a Pic 16F716 Microcontroller, written in C.
 * Author: Gavin Lyons